Chapter 5: Contract Support Execution - Processes, Policy, and Tools

 - Amount and nature of the profit incentive offered to the contractor for achieving or exceeding specified standards or goals.

-Specific contract types range from firm fixed price (FFP), in which the contractor has full responsibility for the performance costs and the resulting profit or loss; to cost plus fixed fee, in which the contractor has minimal responsibility for performance costs, and the negotiated fee (or profit) is fixed; to T&M or LH, in which the contractor is paid at preestablished fixed hourly rates, differentiated by the types of labor actually provided, and is reimbursed for materials or other direct costs of performance.
-In addition, in a number of incentive contracts (FAR Subpart 16.4), the contractor’s responsibility for performance costs and for the offered profit or fee incentives is tailored to the uncertainties involved in contract performance.
-Moreover, in some situations, it is beneficial for the government to negotiate master indefinite-delivery contracts for supplies or services, with specific requirements detailed later in specific task orders or delivery orders.
-(FAR Subpart 16.5)
+Contract types fall into three broad categories: fixed-price contracts (FAR subpart 16.2), where the contractor carries full responsibility and risk for the performance costs and the resulting profit or loss; cost-reimbursement contracts (FAR subpart 16.3), which provide for payment of allowable incurred costs to the contractor; and time and materials (T&M) or labor-hour (LH) contracts (FAR subpart 16.6), which provide for the acquisition of supplies or services on the basis of direct labor hours at specified fixed hourly rates.
+In addition, in a number of incentive contracts (FAR subpart 16.4), the contractor’s responsibility for performance costs and for the offered profit or fee incentives is tailored to the uncertainties involved in contract performance.
+Moreover, in some situations, the government benefits from negotiating master indefinite delivery contracts for supplies or services (FAR subpart 16.5), with specific requirements detailed later in specific task or delivery orders.

 Noncompetitive contracting, cost-reimbursable contracts, and T&M and LH contracts pose special risks of overspending.
 DoD has received specific guidance to reduce the use of these high-risk contract authorities, as specified in Office of Management and Budget (OMB) Memorandum M-09-25, “Improving Government Acquisition.”

-Fixed-price contracts.
-As described in FAR Subpart 16.2, under a fixed-price contract, the government must describe exactly the required contract results and give the contractor the flexibility to plan, manage, and execute the work to achieve those results.
+As described in FAR subpart 16.2, under a fixed-price contract, the government must describe exactly the required contract results and give the contractor the flexibility to plan, manage, and execute the work to achieve those results.
 This type of contract has tremendous advantages because the performance and cost risks lie with the contractor.
 Contract types commonly used in a contingency environment are as follows:

 - Fixed-price contract with an economic price adjustment